 Institute of Marine Science

 Research conducted in IMS spans the range of disciplines in fisheries and ocean sciences, including marine, estuarine and freshwater ecosystems and their related human dimensions.
-We utilize observational, experimental, and quantitative modeling approaches.
+We employ observational, experimental, and quantitative modeling approaches.

 IMS fields of research

-- Oceanography includes the general areas of physical, chemical, biological, geological, and fisheries oceanography.
+• Oceanography includes the general areas of physical, chemical, biological, geological, and fisheries oceanography.
+Mostly, research includes ocean observing, and understanding the physical, chemical and geological drivers that govern processes of life in the ocean.

-- Marine Biology faculty specialize in environmental monitoring, benthic communities, kelp forests, food web ecology (including contaminants), biology of commercial invertebrates, marine mammal and seabird physiology, biological impacts of ocean acidification, and interactions between Native communities and the marine environment.
+• Marine Biology faculty specialize in environmental monitoring, benthic communities, kelp forests, food web ecology (including contaminants), biology of commercial invertebrates, marine mammal and seabird physiology and ecology, biological impacts of ocean acidification, and interactions between Native communities and the marine environment.

 Major research areas